 As stated above, your brain uses neurotransmitters to send signals to itself.
 Therefore, they will cause the brain to have clear focus as well as make and store memories.
 They will also be used to help control alertness and mood.
 Finally, remember that neurotransmitters are used by the brain to send signals all over your body.
 Thus, they will also be used to control muscular movements.
 Without these nutrients functioning as neurotransmitters, the brain cannot function properly.

 Without nutrients functioning as neurotransmitters you may:

-When one is said to have a chemical imbalance in their brain, it is often just a matter of missing some of the nutrients that are called neurotransmitters when located in the brain.
+When one is said to have a chemical imbalance in their brain, it is often just a matter of missing some of the nutrients that are called neurotransmitters.

 Call Optimum Health for Professional Assistance

 Other Important Definitions